-Malaysian Primary Schools As Multiethnic Context
+Malaysian Primary Schools as Multiethnic Context

-Malaysia prides itself as a "successful multicivilisational society in Southeast Asia" (Abdul Rahman Embong 2002, 38).
-The country has three main ethnic groups due to the demographic make-up of its population, of which 69.6% are Malays, 22.6% are Chinese, 6.8% are Indians, and 1% comprise others which may include the non-citizens (Mahidin 2020).
+Malaysia prides itself as a "successful multicivilisational society in Southeast Asia" (Abdul Rahman 2002, 38).
+The country has three main ethnic groups due to the demographic makeup of its population, of which 69.6% are Malays, 22.6% are Chinese, 6.8% are Indians and 1% comprises others which may include the non-citizens (Mohd Uzir 2019).
 The heterogeneity of Malaysian society has been shaped by the original Malays and other ethnic minorities plus the migration of Chinese and Indians (Abu Bakar, Norlidah and Saedah 2013).
-With this multicultural society comes the diverse acculturation of ideologies such as differences in religion, belief system, tradition, language (Abu Bakar et al.

-2013), and values and expectations (Ramlee et al. 2009).
-Thus, this allows the ethnic groups to maintain their cultural heritage and identities (Noor and Leong 2013).
-These cultural heritage and identities are carried over to the different school types (Centre for Public Policy Studies 2016).
+With this multicultural society comes the diverse acculturation of ideologies such as differences in religion, belief system, tradition, language (Abu Bakar, Norlidah and Saedah 2013), and values and expectations (Ramlee et al. 2009).
+Thus, this allows the ethnic groups to maintain their cultural heritage and identities (Noraini and Leong 2013).
+These cultural heritages and identities are carried over to the different school types (Centre for Public Policy Studies 2016).